-Ram has added DEF (diesel exhaust fluid) to Cummins models, matching Ford, GM and previous Ram Chassis Cabs.
-With that and new engine tuning Ram claims a 15 percent to 22 percent fuel economy improvement.
-Our limited road drive in a loaded 2500 showed that an accurate claim, but as always your driving style and load will have far greater effect on your economy.
+Our limited road drive in a lightly-loaded 2500 4WD showed close to 20 mpg, but as always your driving style and load will have far greater effect on your economy.
 The DEF fills next to fuel, and even factoring DEF costs, per-mile fluid costs should improve by double-digit percentages.

 Diesel exhaust brakes are now multi-stage.
 You can choose maximum retarding whenever your foot's off the accelerator or an auto mode that aims to maintain the speed set, such as holding downhill speed to 60 mph rather than slowing until you disable it.
 The service brakes were strong enough to stop a 30,000-pound trailer from 45 mph on level ground without smoking when we stressed them by disabling the trailer brakes.

 The Cummins inline six-cylinder is a medium-duty truck engine, with exceptional robustness, longevity and low-rpm grunt.
-Torque is what gets a load in motion, and with the Cummins making nearly as much torque when you let the clutch out as the Hemi does at 4000 rpm, it is the obvious choice for heavy towing.
+Torque is what gets a load in motion, and with the Cummins making nearly as much torque when you let the clutch out as the 5.7 does at 4000 rpm, it is the obvious choice for heavy towing.
 Many RVers report better fuel mileage towing with their Cummins than a Hemi gets in an empty truck.
-On essentially the same drive that saw 12.8 mpg in an empty Hemi 2500, we recorded about 20 mpg in a heavier, dual-rear-wheel Cummins automatic.

 The integrated trailer brake controller is available on most models and hard to beat.
 Besides adjustable gain you can choose from light or heavy, electric or electric-over-hydraulic trailer brakes.
 We tried both heavy settings and each was capable of locking six or eight tires on a 14-plus-ton trailer with gain set at 7-7.5 of 10.

 The Power Wagon needs to be considered a separate model based not only on equipment but also performance.
-It comes only with the 383-hp 5.7 gas engine but with shorter gears to maintain climbing performance with the big tires.
 Locking differentials and a front antiroll bar disconnect give excellent low-speed off-highway performance.
-It's also quite good at speed across a gravel road or dry wash, though not a direct match for Ford's F-150 Raptor, which costs about the same with the 411-hp 6.2-liter engine, has a regular or Crew Cab, but offers roughly 80 percent of the payload and towing capacity of a Power Wagon.
+It's also quite good at speed across a gravel road or dry wash, though not a direct match for Ford's F-150 Raptor, which costs about the same with the 411-hp 6.2-liter engine, has a regular or Crew Cab, but offers less of the load and towing capacity of a Power Wagon.

 With the MaxTow package the top ratings for the Ram are 30,000 trailer and 37,600 combined.
 Tow ratings for the Ram HD range from 10,540 pounds to 30,000 pounds; adding a larger cab, more lux or 4WD will tend to lower the tow rating.
 However, even the fanciest, largest Ram HD can be loaded with passengers and payload and still pull 10 tons.

-The Ram HD has been so strengthened the top level is essentially a medium-duty tow rig with a premium car cabin, and a $70,000 price tag to go with it.
-Load limits are high and towing ability is unequalled, whether you're farming, a hot-shotter or double-towing a big fifth-wheel and a dinghy behind it.
+The Ram Heavy Duty pickups are so strong that the top level is essentially a premium car cabin on a medium-duty truck.
+Load limits are high and towing ability is unequalled, whether you're farming, a hot-shotter or double-towing a big fifth-wheel with a dinghy behind it.
 At the lower end, a $40,000 Hemi Crew Cab 4WD makes a useful workweek truck to get the job done, and occasional weekend family tow-rig or big-box hauler that won't break the bank.